-Just that you forgot that on the other side of that screen was a real person - flesh, blood and a beating heart.
+Just that you forgot that on the other side of that screen was a real person - flesh, blood, and a beating heart.
 Even worse - you actually knew me in real life.
-Even though you tried to convince yourself and me of the opposite, I wasn’t someone you met on social media - we were just using it to stay in touch ... or so I thought.
+Even though you tried to convince yourself and me of the opposite, I wasn’t someone you met on social media.
+We were just using it to stay in touch ... or so I thought.

 But, hey, you don’t even remember who I am, do ya?

-Now I know that you were actually just putting on a social media mask - which you now claim to despise - to make you look good ... to yourself? ... sure not to me, because:
+Now I know that you were actually just putting on a social media mask (a mask which you now claim to despise) to make you look good ... to me?
+Or to yourself? ...
+Not to me.

 Now I know you never saw me as a person - much less as a friend.
 I was just a “distraction” from your “real life”.
 Your words, not mine.
 I am not sure what they mean.
 How could I not see that our friendship was "non-existent", because you need your friendships to be "authentic."
 What the hell do those words mean?

 Just that you were real to me.
 You were kind of a big deal to me.
 Because you were the first real friend I made in a long time.
-When you told me about your goals and projects, your values, your wife and kids, I took those words as inspiration.
-When I thought you were hurting, I wanted to help, and listened to your complaints.
-When several times you promised we’d all get together, I believed you.
+When you told me about your goals, your values, your family - I cheered for you.
+When I thought you were hurting, I wanted to help and listened to your complaints.
+When several times you promised a gettogether with our families, I believed you.
 Why shouldn’t I?
-And I looked forward to those days.
-And I believed you cared to know about my crazy life, my husband’s ideals, my babies’ stories.
+And I believed you cared to know about my life, my husband’s ideals, my babies’ stories.